brynmor/brynmor.github.io/poetry/will_and_annie.md

 Will and Annie

-Skies have melted,\n
+Skies have melted,
-Waterfalls assembled\n
+Waterfalls assembled
-Scattered moisture,\n
+Scattered moisture,
-Afon Machno flowed away\n
+Afon Machno flowed away
-Many times round the earth.\n
+Many times round the earth.

-From their back gate\n
+From their back gate
-They waved goodbye\n
+They waved goodbye
-To the departing river.\n
+To the departing river.

 One way out of the valley\n
 For the slate harvest,\n